-An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount in Note 1(q).
+An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount in Note 1(G).

 Gains and losses on disposals are determined by comparing proceeds with carrying amount.
 These are included in the statement of comprehensive income.
-When revalued assets are sold, it is Group policy to transfer the amounts included in other reserves in respect of those assets to retained earnings.